Spotlight inversion by orthogonal projections: Introduction

 \section{Introduction}

-In numerous applications in science and engineering it becomes necessary to solve an inverse problem that can be formulated as follows: Given a linear observation model
+In numerous applications in science and engineering it is necessary to solve systems of linear equations with interest in only portions of the solution vector.
+These problems can be formulated as follows: Given a linear model

-where $\mA\in\R^{m\times n}$ is a known matrix, $b$ is a measured quantity, and $\varepsilon$ is random additive noise, the problem is to estimate {\em selected components} of the vector $x\in\R^n$.
+where $\mA\in\R^{m\times n}$ is a known matrix, $b$ is a given vector, and $\varepsilon$ is possibly vanishing random additive noise, estimate {\em selected components} of the vector $x\in\R^n$.
 Without loss of generality, we can permute the entries of $x$ so that the quantity of interest consists of its first $n_1$ components, $n_1<n$.
-By partitioning the matrix $\mA$ accordingly, we can reformulate the inverse problem as
+By partitioning the matrix $\mA$ accordingly, we can reformulate the problem as